LetsStreamIt/documentation/docs/report/ddd/architecture.md

 - **Frontend service**: This component will be responsible for serving the frontend application to the users.
 It will handle user interactions and display the content of the application.
-- **Authentication service**: This component will be responsible for handling user authentication and authorization.
+- **Authentication service**: This component will be responsible for handling user authentication.
 It will provide endpoints for user registration, login, and logout.
 - **Profile service**: This component will be responsible for managing user profiles.
 It will provide endpoints for viewing and editing user profiles.
 - **Session service**: This component will be responsible for managing sessions.
 It will provide endpoints for creating, joining, and leaving sessions.
 It will also handle video playback synchronization and chat functionality.